 If you are new to ReSharper or something goes wrong during your everyday work, there are several places where you can search for a solution, ask for advice, submit bugs, suggest new features or just talk to people that share the same interests.

-- To troubleshoot performance problems, check out the Speeding up ReSharper (and Visual Studio) tutorial.
+To troubleshoot performance problems, check out the Speed up ReSharper (and Visual Studio) tutorial.

-- To keep abreast of the newest features available, read ReSharper Ultimate Blog
+To keep abreast of the newest features available, read .NET Tools Blog

-Here are the 5 most frequently asked questions about ReSharper:
+Here are some most frequently asked questions about ReSharper: